-1. Gather data before making an Investment decision
+1. Gather data before making an investment decision

 The information that you will receive about the property will probably come from the current owner or from its broker.
 You should verify it and understand it well.

 Ask to see present and previous leases: How long has each lease run for this property?
 Do tenants have options to renew it, if so, what are the conditions of the renewal.
 Do the leases rates agree with the seller’s information?
-Check with an Real Estate investment attorney about the wording but include in the offer to purchase the property a statement in which the Seller warranties that the leases are for X amount of money with X expiration date and the renewal options will agreed upon.
+Check with a Real Estate investment attorney about the wording but include in the offer to purchase the property a statement in which the Seller warranties that the leases are for X amount of money with X expiration date and the renewal options will agree upon.

 A statement including the fact that these warranties will be maintained after the purchase.